New York City ethnic enclaves: Manhattan

-The first Chinese immigrants came to lower Manhattan around 1870, looking for the "gold" America had to offer.
+The first Chinese immigrants came to lower Manhattan trickling in during the 18th century (1700s) for trade, and sometimes remaining to marry and live in New York City; during the 1840s California Gold Rush, Chinese immigrants headed to the Pacific coast region to join searchers for gold, and worked on railroads and in small towns of the west coast.
 By 1880, the enclave around Five Points was estimated to have from 200 to as many as 1,100 members.
 However, the Chinese Exclusion Act, which went into effect in 1882, caused an abrupt decline in the number of Chinese who immigrated to New York and the rest of the United States.
-Later, in 1943, the Chinese were given a small quota, and the community's population gradually increased until 1968, when the quota was lifted and the Chinese American population skyrocketed.
-Today, the Manhattan Chinatown (纽约华埠 (紐約華埠, Niǔyuē Huá Bù)) is home to the largest concentration of Chinese people in the Western Hemisphere and is one of the oldest ethnic Chinese enclaves outside of Asia.
+Later, with the Magnuson Act of 1943, the exclusion act was repealed, and the community's population gradually increased until 1968, when the quota was lifted and the Chinese American population grew again.
+Today, the Manhattan Chinatown (纽约华埠 (紐約華埠, Niǔyuē Huá Bù)) is among the largest in the US, along with those in San Francisco and Los Angeles; the Chinatowns in New York City (including those in boroughs other than Manhattan, such as in Flushing, Queens) are some of the largest Chinese enclaves outside of Asia.
 Within Manhattan's expanding Chinatown lies a "Little Fuzhou" on East Broadway and surrounding streets, occupied predominantly by immigrants from the Fujian Province of mainland China.
 Areas surrounding the "Little Fuzhou" consist mostly of Cantonese immigrants from Guangdong Province, the earlier Chinese settlers, and in some areas moderately of Cantonese immigrants.
 In the past few years, however, the Cantonese dialect that has dominated Chinatown for decades is being rapidly swept aside by Mandarin, the national language of China and the lingua franca of most of the latest Chinese immigrants.
 The energy and population of Manhattan's Chinatown are fueled by relentless, massive immigration from mainland China, both legal and illegal in origin, propagated in large part by New York's high density, extensive mass transit system, and huge economic marketplace.